 Explain that identifying and managing your feelings is called emotion regulation.
 Hang the emotion regulation poster in your classroom after this lesson for students’ future reference.

-Additional Stategy: Create a cool down corner.
+Additional Stategy: Use our free, digital cool down corner.

 Bonus Deep Breathing Exercise: